Recognizing Fearful Dog Behavior

 Dogs also often growl to show their discomfort or displeasure.
 Growling should not be discouraged as it is a means of communication.
 By telling a dog not to growl, you are removing his way of telling you that he is uncomfortable.
 Did you ever hear someone say that a bite happened with no warning, or 'came out of the blue'?
 Chances are, the dog gave warning signals that went unnoticed or were ignored, or the dog was conditioned not to growl and so could not communicate his discomfort.

 Recognizing fearful dog behavior allows dog owners to recognize if their own dog needs help... plus it helps in situations where other dogs are present, too.
 Fearful dogs can be 'rehabilitated' with time and consistency.
 They may never be 100%, but any progress is always positive.
-Various degrees of are not uncommon in any breed or age of dog.
+Various degrees of dog behavior problems are not uncommon in any breed or age of dog.
 Fortunately, most dogs can be helped with appropriate training, socialization, and medical care.